1. PURPOSE OF THIS POLICY

 To the extent practicable HSM will only disclose de-identified information about MEMBERS outside its organisation on the following bases:

-All conversations in the COMMUNITY FEED and COACHING MESSAGES are electronically stored at the time of posting.
+All conversations in the COMMUNITY FEED and MODERATOR MESSAGES are electronically stored at the time of posting.

 HSM will use all reasonable endeavours and appropriate technical and organisational safeguards to maintain the security of Personal Information (including Health Information) it collects against unauthorised access, modification or disclosure and to make DAYBREAK as secure as possible against unauthorised access of MEMBERS’ personal information.
 Data transmissions over the Internet cannot be guaranteed to be fully and absolutely secure.
 DAYBREAK has security measures in place designed to protect against the loss, misuse and alteration of the information under our control.

 Access to stored data is protected by multi-layer security controls including firewalls, role-based access controls and passwords.
-MEMBERS accept that all conversations in the COMMUNITY FEED or in blogs are electronically stored at the time of posting/sharing in the COMMUNITY FEED, and that these records are retained and may contain PERSONAL or, HEALTH INFORMATION which has been voluntarily provided by MEMBERS.
+MEMBERS accept that all conversations in the COMMUNITY FEED, with MODERATORS or in blogs are electronically stored at the time of posting/sharing in the COMMUNITY FEED, or with MODERATORS and that these records are retained and may contain PERSONAL or, HEALTH INFORMATION which has been voluntarily provided by MEMBERS.

 HSM cannot ensure or warrant that MEMBERS’ PERSONAL or HEALTH INFORMATION will always be secure during transmission or protected from unauthorised access during storage therefore MEMBERS provide such information on DAYBREAK at their own risk.

-MEMBERS should contact the Privacy Officer immediately at email@example.com if they become aware or have reason to believe there has been unauthorised use of their Personal information in connection with DAYBREAK.
+MEMBERS should contact the Privacy Officer immediately at email@example.com if they become aware or have reason to believe there has been unauthorised use of their Personal or Health information in connection with DAYBREAK.

 If HSM becomes aware of a breach of data which is likely to result in serious harm to the MEMBER whose PERSONAL INFORMATION is involved in the breach, HSM will quickly investigate it and then as soon as practicable notify the affected individual(s) and the Australian Information Commissioner of: